akashdeepbansal/eBookNavigator/README.md

 pip install SpeechRecognition
   - Python PyAudio module- This can be installed using the command pip install pyaudio

+  - Clone the github repository
+  - Since this module is planned to work as an add-on, the files inside src folder need to be copied inside the globalPlugins folder (C:\Users\\[Your System Name]\AppData\Roaming\nvda\globalPlugins) of the NVDA directory.

 # Design

 The project has three main steps: